Netzvamp/cartoonista/README.md

 # Cartoonista - A python cartoon library

-An extendable framework to get (random) cartoons image links from these websites:
+A library to get a random cartoon image url from 11000+ cartoons.
+It also contains the scrapers for many cartoon websites.

+## Sites

 English:
 * https://xkcd.com